Dhruvadityamittal/PACL/README.md

-# 📦 Continual Learning for IMU-based Human Activity Recognition
+# 📦 PACL+: Online continual learning using proxy-anchor andcontrastive loss with Gaussian replay for sensor-based human activity recognition

 This project implements a continual learning framework for Human Activity Recognition (HAR) using Proxy Anchor Loss and Contrastive Learning loss.
 The framework is designed for user-centric class-incremental learning using IMU data, aiming to reduce catastrophic forgetting.